 How to report a life change

 - Call AHCT at 1-855-805-4325.
+Our Enrollment Specialists can help you update your account.

 You may need to submit verification documents to AHCT to confirm your life change within 30 days of selecting your health plan.
 For example, if you have a new baby, you may need to send a birth certificate or hospital record.
 If your household income changes, a recent pay stub may be required.